The Corporate Governance Review: France

 Several rules also provide for alert procedures in, for example, the fields of labour law (in cases of discrimination or harassment) and banking (when there is a suspicion of money laundering).
 External auditors are also required to inform the board of any irregularities found during their audit.

-The revised AFEP-MEDEF Code provides that a board of directors should endeavour to promote long-term value creation by a company by considering the social and environmental aspects of the company's activities.46 Accordingly, the board should be informed of the main CSR issues,47 and should review financial, legal, operational, social and environmental risks as well as the measures taken to reduce those risks.48 Shareholders and investors should be informed of the significant non-financial issues for the company.49
+As an illustration of this general framework, the AFEP-MEDEF Code provides that a board of directors should endeavour to promote long-term value creation by a company by considering the social and environmental aspects of the company's activities.37 In addition, investors' and proxy advisers' stewardship and voting policy requests the board to be increasingly involved in the identification, management and mitigation of non-financial risks.
+Hence, the board should be informed of significant non-financial issues for the company.38

 i Shareholder rights and powers